G10xy/spreaker-and-go/README.md

-# spreaker-cli
+# spreaker-and-go

 A command-line interface for the [Spreaker](https://www.spreaker.com) podcast platform.

 ## Overview

-`spreaker-cli` allows you to manage your Spreaker podcasts directly from the terminal.
+`spreaker-and-go` allows you to manage your Spreaker podcasts directly from the terminal.
 You can manage shows, upload episodes, view statistics, search content, and more — without opening a browser.

 ## Features